Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 .. code-block:: console

-   concordium-client config account import account-keys.json --format=genesis --name my-account
+   concordium-client config account import account-keys.json --name my-account

-where the ``--name`` option is optional, and if given, will name the account according to the given value ("my-account" in the example above).
+``--name`` is mandatory and will name the account according to the given value ("my-account" in the example above).

-If the account-keys.json file is encrypted then it must first be decrypted.
-This can be done with the :ref:`utils tool<downloads-auxiliary-tools>`.

 The initial account keys cannot be directly imported into ``concordium-client``.